jasujm/enhanced-enum/docs/installation.rst

      $ python setup.py build
      $ python setup.py install

   ...but does some extra bootstrapping to build out-of-source.
-The package is thus installed in the current site-packages.
-You can also do normal in-source build for greater control.

 - ``ENHANCEDENUM_BUILD_TESTS``: Build tests for the C++ and/or Python
   packages